 \section{The geometric contour measures}

-The formula \eqref{RT} defines the entanglement entropy of the region $A$ as the minimal surface ${\cal E}_A$ spanned on the boundary of this region.
-It is natural to try to give the definition of the entanglement contour as the interval $ds$ on the induced metric on ${\cal E}_A$.
-Note, that in \cite{Wen:2018whg} the precise correspondence relating the points on the geodesic and the entanglement contour has been given for particular background.
-In some sense what we do in this section is the simplified version of this for non-equilibrium backgrounds.
-What we find is that the GEC qualitatively resembles contour corresponding one of the channels from partial entanglement entropy proposals.
+Formula \eqref{RT} defines the entanglement entropy of the region $A$ as the minimal surface ${\cal E}_A$ spanned on the boundary of this region.
+It is natural to try to give the definition of the entanglement contour which we call geometric entanglement contour(GEC) as the density of the induced (one-dimensional) metric on ${\cal E}_A$.
+Note that in \cite{Wen:2018whg}, the precise correspondence relating the points on the geodesic and the entanglement contour has been given for particular background.
+In some sense, what we do is the extension of the simplified version of this correspondence on the non-equilibrium backgrounds.
+What we find is that the GEC qualitatively resembles contour corresponding to one of the channels from partial entanglement entropy proposals.
 It would be interesting to extend our computations and use the precise correspondence in the non-equilibrium situation.

-However this definition suffers from the fact that one has to introduce the "dynamical" cutoff depending on the size of the subsystem and the other external parameters.
-Also this definition makes sense only for connected simple subsystems like single intervals and spherically symmetric regions.
-Finally, it is unclear how to proceed in the out-of-equilibrium situation.
-While all these disadvantages take place, this definition of the contour function is quite natural and geometric giving insight in the entanglement structure.
-We call this function {\it the geometric entanglement contour }(GEC) and on the simple examples we show that it resembles the structure of the entanglement contour for certain regions and states.
-Our main goal here is to investigate such proposal for the non-stationary situation.
-In general GEC consists of the function $g_A(x)$ playing the same role as the EEC and the dynamical cutoff $\delta_A$ corresponding to the same region.
-However we are going to focus on $g_A(x)$.
+GEC definition suffers from the fact that one has to introduce the "dynamical" cutoff depending on the size of the subsystem.
+Also, it makes sense only for connected subsystems like single intervals.
+While all these disadvantages take place, this definition of the contour function is quite natural and geometric, giving insight into the entanglement structure.
+We show that it resembles the structure of the entanglement contour for specific regions and states.
+Our main goal here is to study such a proposal for the non-stationary situation.
+In general, GEC consists of the function $g_A(x)$ playing the same role as the EEC and the dynamical cutoff $\delta_A$\footnote{Here we are going to focus on $g_A(x)$}.

 $\,$